datacarpentry/datacarpentry.github.io/_posts/2018-04-11-launch-handbook.md

 layout: post
 subheadline:
 title: "Launching our New Handbook"
-teaser: "Find new pathways to a range of Carpentries material"
+teaser: "Find new pathways to a range of Carpentries' materials"
 header:
     image_fullwidth: "light-blue-wood-texture.jpg"
 categories: